limonyellow/confident/README.md

 os.environ['host'] = '127.0.0.1'
 os.environ['labels'] = '["FOO", "BAR"]'  # JSON strings can be used for more types.

-# Creating the config object. `Confident` will load the values of the properties.
+# Creating the config object. `BaseConfig` will load the values of the properties.
 config = MyAppConfig()

 print(config.host)